jamesweakley/snowflake-rbgm/README.md

 ### Restrictions

 Currently, the following [GRANT clauses](https://docs.snowflake.net/manuals/sql-reference/sql/grant-privilege.html) are supported:
+- accountObjectPrivileges, but only for databases and warehouse (resource monitors are left alone)
 - schemaPrivileges
-- schemaObjectPrivileges, but only for tables and views.
+- schemaObjectPrivileges, but only for tables and views (stages, file formats, UDFs and sequences are left alone).

 ## Execution